AdobeDocs/campaign-web.en/help/v8/sms/content-sms.md

 >title="App subscribers"
 >abstract="Preview and test the message by adding app subscribers to the main target."

+To design the content of an SMS delivery, follow these steps:

 1. From your delivery page, click the **[!UICONTROL Edit content]** button to design your SMS content.

 1. On the **[!UICONTROL Edit content]** page, you can customize the sender name by accessing the **[!UICONTROL Sender field]** and entering the preferred name.